 1. Only use safe dating websites

 The more reliable the website you choose to use to find love, the less likely you’ll be approached by a catphish.
 I have several recommendations for safe sites where members are verified as real people.
-Plus, paid membership sites like Match or eHarmony are excellent at deterring a scammer.
+Plus, paid membership sites like Adult Friend Finder, Match, or eHarmony are excellent at deterring a scammer.
 Why would they pay money to get money?

 2. Conduct background checks and reverse image searches

 When the chemistry is great and things are moving smoothly, it’s easy to blind yourself to the red flags.
 It can also be just as easy to make them up out of fear of being burned.
-Both of these are dangerous and could cost you either a relationship with someone great out of fear or thousands of dollars down the road out of naivety.
 Anyone you get close with online, you should check up on.